kabab/qr-cairo/README.md

 Advanced Usage
 --------------

-Currently qr-cairo has one method that generate the qr image
+Currently qr-cairo has one method that generates the qr image
 ```javascript
 qr_cairo.save(value, path [, options])
 ```